puppeteer/puppeteer/docs/faq.md

 ## Q: Who maintains Puppeteer?

-The Chrome DevTools team maintains the library, but we'd love your help and expertise on the project!
+The Chrome Browser Automation team maintains the library, but we'd love your help and expertise on the project!
 See our
 [contributing guide](https://pptr.dev/contributing).